Teaching and learning

 • Activities that will encourage the little ones to engage with the story outside of the pages and in a more hands-on, interactive way

-The classic picture book Where the Wild Things Are, written by Maurice Sendak, has been recognized as a classic children’s book for many decades and is fantastic to read aloud.
+The classic picture book Where the Wild Things Are, written by Maurice Sendak, has been recognised as a classic children’s book for many decades and is fantastic to read aloud.
 The children who were reading this book in their preschool class many years ago are now the parents and educators reading it to the following generations and their own children.

 Where the Wild Things Are Activities